How to Help a Spouse Who has Hearing Loss

 Your spouse’s hearing problems may be a touchy subject.
 Even though hearing loss is a natural part of aging, many people see it as a sign that they’re getting older.
 The last thing you want to do is bruise your spouse’s ego but it is important to get them the help they need.
 How do you talk to your spouse about getting hearing aids without offending them?

 Talk to your spouse

-It’s easy to pass judgment on your spouse when they can’t hear you, but their hearing problem warrants a serious discussion.
-A supportive environment is important to someone who may be scared of facing the truth.
+When you speak and your spouse can’t hear you, then their hearing problem warrants a discussion.
+It’s important to create a supportive environment so that they can be receptive to what you have to say.
 Here are some tips to help you talk through the problem with your spouse:

 - Find a good time to talk without distractions or interruptions.
 Be as specific as possible about their hearing problems.
 Give them examples of times that they couldn’t hear you.
 Tell them how the communication breakdown makes you feel.
 Use “I” statements.
 For example, say, “I feel frustrated when you…” instead of saying, “You make me angry when you…”Ask your spouse how they feel about the communication breakdown.

 - Ask them what ideas they have for improving it.

 - Stay calm, avoid shouting, and becoming too emotional.

 - Listen to your spouse.
 If your spouse interrupts you, minimizes the problem, or makes excuses, they may not be ready to get help.
-Simply listen to them to better understand their perspective.
+Listen to them to better understand their perspective.
 Tell your spouse that you understand and avoid arguing back.